Economics

 Entry requirements

-High level of performance: Achieving an average of 65% in coursework with no unit marks below 55% for both UG and PG degrees as well as 65% mark for dissertation.
-Normally, offer holders tend to achieve much higher standards than this.
+High level of performance: At a minimum, applicants must achieve an average of 65% in coursework with no unit marks below 55%, for both the undergraduate and postgraduate taught degrees as well as a 65% mark for the dissertation.
+Typically, offer holders exceed these standards significantly.
+Applicants may be required to achieve higher grades and meet additional requirements (see how your application is considered).

-Degree Requirement: Economics degree training should be equivalent to the training given at the University of Manchester.
-Applicants with degree in quantitative fields other than economics will be considered on a case by case basis.
-We will not normally consider applicants whose previous studies have been in non-quantitative fields.
+Degree Requirement: The economics training applicants have received should be equivalent to that offered at the University of Manchester.
+Applicants with degrees in quantitative fields other than economics will be considered on a case-by-case basis .
+We do not normally consider applicants whose previous studies have been in non-quantitative fields.
 Our criteria are:

-• 1+1+3 Stream: High level performance in degree equivalent to BSc or MA in Economics from the University of Manchester.
+- 1+1+3 Stream: applicants must demonstrate high-level performance in a degree equivalent to a BSc or MA in Economics from the University of Manchester.

-• 1+3 Stream: High level performance in degree equivalent to the training in the MSc phase of our PhD programme .
+- 1+3 Stream: applicants must demonstrate high-level performance in a degree equivalent to the training provided in the MSc phase of our PhD programme.

 Months of entry